-- A Customization Plan ensured that any “bad code” and poorly thought out changes are phased out in agreement between IT and business stakeholders, especially those that could be risky to uptime and ongoing operational management of the SharePoint Intranet.
+- A Customization Plan ensured that any “bad code” and poorly thought out changes are phased out in an agreement between IT and business stakeholders, especially those that could be risky to uptime and ongoing operational management of the SharePoint Intranet.
 Any new code was forced to undergo a structured quality assurance process.

-- A Training Plan that enforced end-user and power-user training on SharePoint as mandatory as well as restricting use of SharePoint Designer to a handful of well-trained power-users.
+- A Training Plan that enforced end-user and power-user training on SharePoint as mandatory as well as restricting the use of SharePoint Designer to a handful of well-trained power-users.

 After Governance 101